 Passage wasn’t the only Wheaton organization that sent members to HoneyRock in the weeks leading up to the fall semester.
 Student leadership programs, which consist of different on-campus organizations, were also at the HoneyRock campus.
 Student leaders take their teams to HoneyRock for a week to help

 them make connections with each other and establish a vision for their ministry during the upcoming year.
 Current Office of Christian Outreach (OCO) member Nate Wallace (‘18) talked about his third and fourth year at HoneyRock for RA staff team and the OCO staff team respectively, as helping him grow in his faith.
-He affirmed HoneyRock’s ability to provide a “break from the busyness of life [to allow you] to reflect on your own identity and just on a lot of the things that truly matter.”
+He affirmed HoneyRock’s ability to provide a “break from the busyness of life to reflect on your own identity and just on a lot of the things that truly matter.”

 RA Rose Wright (‘19) also participated in Student Leadership Week this year on the RA staff team.
 She connected her experience this year with her Passage experience, calling it “a family reunion with these people that I had never met before.
-It’s kinda a funny thing to say, but [HoneyRock] was just so welcoming and hospitable and exciting for me and getting out in the wilderness was something I’ve always loved to do, so that was really the start of my Wheaton family experience, which hasn’t ended.”
+It’s kinda a funny thing to say, but was just so welcoming and hospitable and exciting for me and getting out in the wilderness was something I’ve always loved to do, so that was really the start of my Wheaton family experience, which hasn’t ended.”

 Many incoming freshmen, like Passage students Blake Andrews (‘22) from Missouri and Joey Robinson (‘22) from Illinois, first heard about Passage from current Wheaton students who participated in Passage before their first year at Wheaton.
 Robinson told the Record that his older siblings recommended Passage because it would allow him to experience spiritual growth and vulnerability.
 Passage provides students with an easy path to deepen involvement in the Wheaton College experience without the stress of beginning classes and settling into campus life.
 According to Wheaton’s website, Passage is second only to dorm life in its ability to provide students with meaningful and lasting friendships.

 Andrews affirmed that the process of meeting new people is “one less thing I have to worry about once I get to school.”
 Passage student Carlson Chiles (‘22) from Georgia agreed.
-“I’ve loved, even though we haven’t stepped foot on campus, [that] there’s still a Wheaton community of guys in the cabin… you can already tell that these are guys that obviously care about each other and are looking out for each other and have a love for the Lord.”
+“I’ve loved, even though we haven’t stepped foot on campus, there’s still a Wheaton community of guys in the cabin… you can already tell that these are guys that obviously care about each other and are looking out for each other and have a love for the Lord.”
 The physical and spiritual exercises that the students participate in together.